vojir/tprochazka-restful/README.md

 Simple Nette REST API
 =====================
 This repository is being developed.
+Project is for study purposes.
+Do not use it on production.

 ### Content
 - [Requirements](#requirements)